Friday, June 26, 2015

 3. short term negatives

-stocks with great long term stories also go down because of short term temporary negatives. that’s where you need to pounce and take advantage. fund managers need to perform or beat the market year in year out to keep their jobs. therefore they will have to sell even if the negative is only temporary. example, a great oil company with bright prospects and fast growth can get cut in half if price of oil goes down. even if oil is expected to recover in 3 years, the fund managers will have to sell. that’s where i buy because i can afford to wait. i don’t have clients breathing down my neck demanding performance. why don’t i just follow the fund managers? because nobody knows when oil will recover and when it does, the prices of the stocks are already too high. why don’t we just start buying when it starts going up? because there is such a thing as a head fake or a dead cat bounce when a stock looks like it’s going up but then it goes back down the next day. it’s too tough. it’s better to just buy and wait.
+stocks with great long term stories also go down because of short term temporary negatives. that’s where you need to pounce and take advantage. fund managers need to perform or beat the market year in year out to keep their jobs. therefore they will have to sell even if the negative is only temporary. example, alb can get cut in half if price of lithium goes down. even if lithium is expected to recover in 3 years, the fund managers will have to sell. that’s where i buy because i can afford to wait. i don’t have clients breathing down my neck demanding performance. why don’t i just follow the fund managers? because nobody knows when lithium will recover and when it does, the prices of alb is already too high. why don’t we just start buying when it starts going up? because there is such a thing as a head fake or a dead cat bounce when a stock looks like it’s going up but then it goes back down the next day. it’s too tough. it’s better to just buy and wait.

 4. sector rotation